Aaronius/penpal/README.md

 </details>

+## Running Examples

+If you'd like to see running examples of the different types of usage, check out the [penpal-sandbox](https://github.com/Aaronius/penpal-sandbox) repository.

 ## Destroying the Connection

 At any point in time, call `connection.destroy()` to destroy the connection so that event listeners can be removed and objects can be properly garbage collected.